Your rights and responsibilities

-Please refer to the Johnston Health Joint Notice of Privacy Practices for additional information.
+Please refer to the UNC Health Johnston Joint Notice of Privacy Practices for additional information.
 If you have a specific privacy request, please ask to fill out a privacy request form.

 If you have concerns, we encourage you to contact us immediately so they we can meet your needs.
 Dial 919-938-7121.

 You and your family have the right to have your compliments, concerns and complaints addressed as we are committed to providing every patient with very good and excellent care.
 If you have any concerns about your treatment or care, please tell our staff.
 We have a process in place to review your concerns.
 The feedback you provide is valuable in helping us to improve patient care.
 If our staff is not able to address your concerns, please ask to speak to the department director.
 You may also voice your concerns to the compliance officer by dialing 919-938-7121 or by contacting the house manager by dialing zero.

 You have the right to contact and file a complaint with the following agencies:

 Raleigh, NC 27699-2711